DOI-USGS/asc-public-docs/docs/concepts/sensor-models/sensor-models.md

 #### Bundle Adjustment / Jigsaw
 ISIS's Jigsaw program provides a bundle adjustment algorithm, which is a full 3-dimensional scene reconstruction algorithm that

-1. estimates the 3 dimensional coordinates of ground points
+1. provides estimates of the 3-dimensional coordinates of ground points
-1. estimates sensor exterior orientations
+1. provides estimates of the sensor's exterior orientations
 1. minimizes error between the reconstructed scene and observed point locations

 Bundle adjustmnet is a critical part of the sensor model ecosystem in that it can be used to iteratively refine and correct a model's geometry, which allows for more accurate transitions between reference frames, i.e. correctly geolocating a ground point from an image plane.